Is your pet being deliberately disobedient? Whether it’s on the lead or around the house, we have some tips to improve your pet’s behaviour.

 As the owner, you need to communicate that walking with you should be a privilege, but that acting out of control is unacceptable.
-Remember to praise your dog when they respond correctly to your leading, so that they will learn more quickly.
+Remember to praise your dog when they respond correctly to your leading, so that they'll learn more quickly.

-Firstly, by maintaining a slack lead while you are out walking, you are providing a degree of freedom whilst giving yourself an extra foot, or so, of lead, and an extra second to react to your dog’s forward lunges.
-As a result, when your dog lunges forward, he or she will go from having a comfortable loose lead, to a tight one, which will give them some discomfort.
+Firstly, by maintaining a slack lead while you're out walking, you're giving your dog a degree of freedom.
+Not only this, you're giving yourself an extra foot or so of lead, and an extra second to react to your dog’s forward lunges.
+As a result, when your dog lunges forward, he or she will go from having a comfortable loose lead to a tight one, which will give them some discomfort.
 This in itself might be enough to discourage the behaviour.

-Make sure your lead arm is bent, rather than straight, because this will reduce the stress on your arm and give yourself an arm length of lead to use when reacting to unwanted actions from your dog.
+Make sure your lead arm is bent rather than straight, as this will reduce the stress on your arm and give you an arm length of lead to use when reacting to unwanted actions from your dog.

-If the loose lead/tight lead doesn’t work, and your dog continues to pull you, by using the advantage of your bent arm, and straightening and backing up, you can go from having a loose lead, to a taught corrective answer to your dog’s forward lunging.
-The result is that the dog is arrested abruptly and prevented from behaving badly.
+If the loose lead/tight lead doesn’t work and your dog continues to pull you, put your bent arm to work.
+Straighten your arm as you back up and the lead will go taut, meaning the dog is arrested abruptly and prevented from behaving badly.

 What you are saying to your dog here is that you do not think their behaviour is acceptable, and you will not tolerate it.

-Once again, you should always make a point to praise and reward your dog upon behaving well, because it will strengthen their understanding that good behaviour leads to good results, and strengthen your relationship with them.
+As always, you should make a point to praise and reward your dog when they behave well, because it will strengthen their understanding that good behaviour leads to good results, and strengthen your relationship with them.

 What about destruction in the house?

-Make sure you pick only one of the commands, and stick to it; and that you persevere over a few weeks if necessary.
+Make sure you pick one of the commands and stick to it, and that you persevere over a few weeks if necessary.
 As you train them not to go on to the sofa, you could also try to give them a treat when they do the right thing.

-If you need to keep them out of certain areas, for example the living room, when you go out of the house, try closing the room off.
-If you can’t, then try putting newspaper on the furniture when you leave.
+If you need to keep them out of certain areas, for example the living room, then try closing the room off when you go out.
+If that’s not possible, try putting newspaper on the furniture when you leave.
 Some dogs don’t like the noise of the paper when they go to climb on it.

 If you need to keep cats off your kitchen counters or tables, some owners have found that if they cover specific pieces of furniture or locations with aluminium foil, their cats will leave them alone.
-But you have to persevere for a month, leaving the foil on when you leave the house!
+But perseverance is once again the key: leave the foil in place for a month, whether you’re in or out.